 SNORKEL SITES: FISH AND FRINGING REEFS

 Our first snorkel spot was Mantaray Bay, where we met George – the famous and very friendly Maori Wrasse – and swam amongst parrotfish, angelfish and coral trout.
-Some of the coral and colours in this site were incredible, but once the rain started again, it became quite difficult to see.
+Some of the coral and colours at this site were incredible, but once the rain started again, it became quite difficult to see.

 This was also the first real chance I’ve had to test out my Optrix by Body Glove underwater case and lens kit in deep water.
-I’d tried it in pools, and had it briefly in the water when I was learning to surf in Agnes Water, but I’d never taken it to any real depth, or kept it submerged for long.
+I’d tried it in pools, and had it briefly in the water when I was learning to surf in Agnes Water, but I’d never taken it to any real depth or kept it submerged for long.

 I’ll be writing a full, detailed review of the Optrix by Body Glove kit soon but for now, it should be pretty obvious from the photos and the fact that I still have my iPhone that it worked!

-We moved on to our second snorkel site just as the rain intensified and another tour boat turned up (Mantaray Bay is one of the most protected sites in The Whitsundays – only two boats are allowed in the site at any one time) but the weather had mostly cleared by the time we reached the next reef.
+We moved on to our second snorkel site just as the rain intensified and another tour boat turned up (Mantaray Bay is one of the most protected sites in The Whitsundays – only two boats are allowed at the site at any one time) but the weather had mostly cleared by the time we reached the next reef.